noodlelover1/coreus/README.md

 ### Website deployment

-Deploy this repo or the <code>index.html</code> file to any website static host (Vercel, Netlify, Render, Cloudflare/GitHub/GitLab pages, Surge.sh, ...).
+Deploy this repo to any website static host (Vercel, Netlify, Render, Cloudflare/GitHub/GitLab pages, Surge.sh, ...).
 You will get your own Coreus link that you can change and access !

 ### Codespaces